matthias-schuetz/CanvasAnimationPlayground/README.md

 ## Usage

 The usage is the same as for HTMLiveCode and the Canvas Animation Playground doesn't have an own name as JavaScript object.
 So after loading all necessary files of the folders "js" and "css" in your main file, HTMLiveCode is available in the global namespace and must be instantiated as an object.
-You don't need any HTML markup as the editor will be attached to the <body> element.
+You don't need any HTML markup as the editor will be attached to the &lt;body&gt; element.
 You don't need to specify any options since HTMLiveCode can be started with default settings.
 The editor should be instantiated when the DOM is ready.
 For example, use the "DOMContentLoaded" event to make sure that everything has been loaded.

 ### Defaults